 top of page

 Corey Arceneaux was born to a large Creole Family based in Carencro, Louisiana.
-His parents are Paul Arceneaux and Debra (Melancon) Arceneaux.
+His parents are Paul Arceneaux and the late Debra (Melancon) Arceneaux.
 He started playing the accordion around age 10, under the tutelage of accordionist Clayton Sampy.
-His great-uncles musicians Rodney Bernard and Fernest Arceneaux were his initial inspiration into Zydeco, Creole music and Creole history.
-His paternal great-grandfather Ferdinand Arceneaux was a Creole accordionist which makes Corey a forth-generation accordionist.
+His great-uncle’s musicians Rodney Bernard and Fernest Arceneaux were his initial inspiration into Zydeco, Creole music and Creole history.
+His paternal great-grandfather Ferdinand Arceneaux was a Creole accordionist which makes Corey a fourth-generation accordionist.
 He also served as an altar boy at the funeral of Clifton Chenier (the famed crowned King of Zydeco).

 Arceneaux has a vast knowledge about his Creole heritage and Music.
 He was gifted with ability to treat for fire at a young age (“Traiteur” in French), which is a creole healing tradition passed down from generation to generation.